P-Layer-app/download/README.md

 1. Right panel `Library`.
 2. `Tracks` tab: audio tracks by categories.
-3. `Playlists` tab: generated/saved playlists with date-grouped hour grids.
+3. `Commands` tab: `Start Stream`, `Stop Stream`, `GO LIVE 🛑 Next stop`.
-4. `Commands` tab: `Start Stream`, `Stop Stream`, `GO LIVE 🛑 Next stop`.
+4. `Break Schedule` tab: read-only view of planned breaks for selected date (grouped by hour and break).
-5. `Break Schedule` tab: read-only view of planned breaks for selected date (grouped by hour and break).
+5. In `Playlist Editor`, `Playlists` tab shows generated/saved playlists with date-grouped hour grids.

 ## What You Can Do in Library